transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 ## Considered Alternatives
-* *Add a new changed values criterion for distinguishing between events when matching to event templates*
-* *Refactor our details types and details components so that different data can be displayed uniquely within the same details type*
+* *Introduce a new struct that serves between the handler and service layers and broadcasts intent*
+* *Update model to store information about "presence"*
+* *Pass payload to service*
 * *Do nothing*

 ## Decision Outcome